STARRINGSid Haig - Captain Spaulding

 Speaking of "Freebird", the rest of the music rocked.
 From David Essex's "Rock On" to "Midnight Rider" by the Allman Brothers Band to "I Can't Quit You Baby" by Otis Rush, the soundtrack really enhanced the film's story and atmosphere.
 Zombie knows his music and picked all the right ones.
 Great stuff.

 And the other characters were just as good.
 Especially Ken Foree as Charlie the pimp.
 Really funny dude.
-I liked him alot.
+I liked him a lot.
 Danny Trejo and Diamond Dallas Page were cool as the gang members.
 I believed that they were bad asses.
 And Leslie Easterbrook did an admirable job replacing Karen Black in the role of Mother Firefly.
-I actually liked Karen Black more in the role [too bad she became a greedy bitch], but Easterbrook was still pretty sexy and was very convincing in the role.
-I liked her alot [part of that must have been that crush I had on her during those POLICE ACADEMY days].
-Just a much better film overally compared to HOUSE OF 1000 CORPSES.
+I actually liked Karen Black more in the role, but Easterbrook was still pretty sexy and was very convincing in the role.
+Just a much better film overall compared to HOUSE OF 1000 CORPSES.
 Thank you, Mr. Zombie, for creating a modern "horror" film that's actually GOOD.
 There's hope for the genre yet.

 THE FINAL HOWL